 What can/can't I submit?

 Packaging submissions can be uploaded directly to us during your online submission.
 The artwork should be actual size when set to 100% and should be submitted in PDF format.
-Please note as of October 2012 we can no longer accept hard copy proofs or sleeves.
+We can no longer accept hard copy proofs or sleeves.

 How much does it cost?